dpzhuX/dpzhux.github.io/_posts/2020-04-20-lammps-plastic-strain.md

         print('=============================================')
 ```

-> The function main does not provide in this post due to the verbose code,  it is available upon request.
+> All source code is available upon request.